Trump’s sudden reversal on student visas will be felt in Silicon Valley – TechCrunch

 The rule change is likely to face legal challenges.
 Watson noted that Monday’s policy has questionable legality.
 The administration referred to it as a “temporary final rule,” which she says essentially avoids the rule going through a more typical public comment period.

 “I am sure schools, among others, would have a lot to say about this policy,” said Watson.
-“If the administration wants to change long standing policy, the Administrative Procedure Act should be followed at every step.”
+“If the administration wants to change longstanding policy, the Administrative Procedure Act should be followed at every step.”

 The rule, thus, awaits more direction and clarity from the administration.
 Until then, it is up to colleges and students to figure out how to process the drastic step.